How to Get Rid of Ants

 For a quick fix, try ant spray.
 Apply it along the lower part of window frames and around doors; outdoors on pipes, posts, and pillars leading from the ground to the house; and into cracks in baseboards, walls, and floors, and around sinks, bathtubs, toilets, and kitchen cupboards.

 Still being bugged?
-Consider using baits—our favorite is Terro liquid ant bait.
-Place baits in many locations where ants can easily find them but are not accessible to children and pets.
-When you first apply baits, you might see an increase in ant activity; that’s because the baits seem like good food to ants, who communicate the new chow to the colony’s other ants, which seek it out before the poison takes effect.
+Consider using baits—our favorite is Terro liquid.
+Place baits in many locations where ants can easily find them, but not accessible to children and pets.
+When you first apply baits, you might see an increase in ant activity; that’s because you’ve set out a buffet for bugs who pass the news onto other ants, which seek it out before the poison takes effect.

 You can control most household ants fairly easily without paying an exterminator.
 However, because their nests are often especially difficult to locate and treat, carpenter and pharaoh ants may require professional attention.